microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 ### Mixed elevation & Monarch / Peasant issues

 [TODO]: # TODO =================================================================

+\<Brainstorming>

+Initially, I thought that maybe we shoudn't have elevated windows involved in the M/P game at all.
+However, what happens when the monarch's window needs to silently elevate?
+That window should be able to retain its original ID, because we want commands like `wt -s 1 new-tab` to still work in the original window.

+However, the elevate window absolutely cannot become the monarch process.
+If it is, then unelevated windows won't be able to connect to the monarch at all.

+So if the monarch is going to enter a mixed-elevation state, the new process for the elevated window shouldn't try to register as the monarch, and instead rely on another process being the monarch.

+What if there's only one window, and it becomes elevated?
+In that case, there is no other monarch to rely on.
+We'll need a way for us to start `wt` as a "headless monarch".
+This headless monarch process will _not_ display its own window, but will act as the monarch.
+The old monarch (who's now a different process altogether, and is elevated), should treat that medium-IL headless monarch the same as the other monarchs, and attempt to find a new monarch as soon as it goes away.
+The headless monarch will attempt to register to ne the monarch - if it turns out that another process is the current monarch, then the headless monarch will immediately kill itself, causing the old monarch to immediately attempt to find a new monarch.
+If the headless monarch dies unexpectedly, and the elevated process is unable to create a connection to the existing monarch, it'll need to spawn a new headless monarch.

+If there are only a bunch of elevated monarchs, then they'll each attempt to spawn a headless monarch.
+Only one will succeed - the others will all connect to the first headless monarch, and immedaitely die.

+We need to be especially careful about the commands that can be run in an existing window.
+Opening a new tab, split, these are relatively safe.
+The new terminal that's created in the elevated window will still be unelevated by default.

+What we _absolutely cannot do_, under any circumstance, is allow for the sending of input to another window across elevation boundary.
+I don't think it's entirely out of the realm of possiblity to add a `send-input` command to write input to the terminal using the `SendInputAction`.
+However, we must absolutely make sure that the input isn't allowed to cross the elevation boundary.
+To make this easier, we should have the `send-input` command just fail if the targeted window is both:
+- Is elevated.
+- Is not this window.
+Sending input within the same window seems like it would be safe enough - you're already inside the airtight hatch.
+\</Brainstorming>

 ### Duplicating HANDLEs from content process to elevated window process